vault27/Foundation/paloalto.md

 - Validate Device Group Push
 - Validate Template Push

-**Import firewall configs to Panorama**
+### Import firewall to Panorama

-- You cannot manage the setting through both Panorama and the firewall.
-If you want to exclude certain firewall settings from Panorama management, you can either:
+- You cannot manage the setting through both Panorama and the firewall
+- If you want to exclude certain firewall settings from Panorama management, you have 2 options
-    - Migrate the entire firewall configuration and then, on Panorama, delete the settings that you will manage locally on firewalls.
-You can override a template or template stack value that Panorama pushes to a firewall instead of deleting the setting on Panorama
+- Migrate the entire firewall configuration and then, on Panorama, delete the settings that you will manage locally on firewalls
+- You can override a template or template stack value that Panorama pushes to a firewall instead of deleting the setting on Panorama
 - Load a partial firewall configuration, including only the settings that you will use Panorama to manage
-- Firewalls do not lose logs during the transition to Panorama management
+- Firewalls do not loose logs during the transition to Panorama management
 - Prepare according to official plan
-- Panorama > Setup > Operations, click Import device configuration to Panorama, and select the Device
+- `Panorama > Setup > Operations`, click Import device configuration to Panorama, and select the Device
-- Migrate HA pair: Disable configuration synchronization between the HA peers,
+- Migrate HA pair: Disable configuration synchronization between the HA peers, Add both firewalls to Panorama

-- **Migrate Firewall to Panorama**

-- Add new device
-- Import configuration
 - Fine-tune the configuration
 - Commit to Panorama
 - Push the device state
 - Commit the device groups and templates
 - A CLI command will forward the pre-existing logs to Panorama

-If you migrate HA pair:

-- Disable automatic sync between peers
-- Add both firewalls to Panorama

 **Firewall is disconnected in Panorama**